A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 Differences in libido — a.k.a. “mismatched sex drives” or “desire discrepancy,” which happens to be the most common sex problem according to research.
 Up to 80% of couples regularly experience situations where one partner wants to have sex more than the other (Day, Muise, Joel, & Impett, 2015).

-It played out the same way for these two couples.
+It first played out the same way for these two couples.

 Larry and Linda: Linda used to be quite frisky in the bedroom when they met, climbing on top of Larry and initiating as she wanted to.
-Their libido seemed equal and a perfect match to their aligned passion for their shared future: raising kids, while furthering their careers.
+Their libido seemed on par and a perfect match to their aligned passion for their shared future: raising kids, while furthering their careers.
 Four years later, after the birth of their first child, her sexual desire disappeared.
 Five years into their marriage, they had a near-sexless marriage.
-They could count the number of times they had sex in a year on one hand, and each time felt like an obligation.
+They could count the number of times they had sex in a year on one hand, and each time felt like an obligation — for Linda, at least.

 Paula and Peter: Their story is no different.
 Peter and Paula loved long weekend get-aways at the beginning of their relationship that lent themselves to lingering under the sheets for hours, if not days.
 They were compatible in their libidos, as well as in the passion with which they approached sex.
 With both initiating and responding, sex felt easy and fun.
 When the first baby arrived, they passionately dove into the joys and responsibilities of parenting.
 Without noticing, a year went by with little sexual interaction, mostly Paula obliging to Peter’s requests.
 Then another two years, then three.
 By year five, they had a near-sexless marriage, save for the couple of times they managed to have sex on vacation.

 Larry and Linda are on the brink of divorce.
-The completely solvable sex problem has unnecessarily pushed them apart — taking them down a vicious downward spiral of relationship-destroying behaviors and turning them into mean and bitter versions of themselves.
+The completely solvable sex problem has unnecessarily pushed them apart — taking them down to Stage 4 of the vicious downward spiral of relationship-destroying behaviors and turning them into mean and bitter versions of themselves.

-Paula and Peter, however, are deeper in love, and sex keeps getting hotter.
+Paula and Peter, however, are deeper in love, and sex keeps getting better and more fulfilling for both of them.

-Let’s take a closer look at how these two couples approached falling into the “obligatory sex” trap.
+Let’s take a closer look at how these two couples approached falling into a near-sexless marriage due to the woman’s loss of sexual desire.

 Larry and Linda

-Larry was patient for the first couple years, especially with the birth of their second, but the patience started to wear thin.
-He missed his wife, partner and love of his life and wanted to share the busyness of life — and its joys — through sex.
-Not only that, he felt alone and rejected.
-It deflated him and made him pull away and distance himself as a partner and father.
+Larry was patient for the first couple years, especially with the birth of their second child, but the patience started to wear thin.
+He missed his wife, partner and love of his life and wanted to deepen their “couple bubble” through time together, including sex.
+As feelings of rejection and dejection turned into resentment and anger, Larry pulled away and distanced himself emotionally as a partner and father.
+It was the only way he knew how to deal with these tough emotions.

 His efforts were backfiring.